ChrisFairless/climada_calc_api/README.md

 ## Usage

-All endpoints are available at [localhost:8000/rest/vtest/](localhost:8000/rest/vtest/) (assuming you're running on your local machine).
+All endpoints are available through [localhost:8000/rest/vtest/](localhost:8000/rest/vtest/) (assuming you're running on your local machine).
 At the moment only these test endpoints are functioning (and even then, not all of them).

 Documentation is generated at [127.0.0.1:8000/rest/vtest/docs/](localhost:8000/rest/vtest/docs) (assuming you're running on a local host).
 This is the best way to find out what's available to you!